-For information on establishing an SSL connection between the Remote Loader and Identity Manager, see "Understanding the Communication Process" in the NetIQ Identity Manager Setup Guide.
+For information on establishing an SSL connection between the Remote Loader and Identity Manager, see "Creating a Secure Connection to the Identity Manager Engine" in the NetIQ Identity Manager Setup Guide.

 IMPORTANT: When the Remote Loader is running on a Windows server, the certificate must be in Base64 format.
 If you use the DER format, the Remote Loader fails to connect to the Identity Manager engine.